nanlabs/ts-monorepo-boilerplate/README.md

 - **Nest.js** - There is a [Nest.js](https://nestjs.com/) service inside the services folder.
 - **Storybook** - There is a [Storybook](https://storybook.js.org/) playground inside the playgrounds folder.
 - **Local Development Environment** - Local development using Docker Compose, Serverless Offline, and Vite.
-- **RDS Postgres Deployment** - Deployment to AWS RDS Postgres using Serverless.

 ## Pre-packed